G3CK0-NL/netbase/README.md

 NetBase contains modules like a Samba share and a wiki.
 All modules are available through a web-GUI for ease of access.
 Team members only have to bring a web browser to join in.

+**WARNING**: This software is built with maximum usability in mind, not with security: all passwords and access restrictions are disabled by default or can be found in the public GitHub repo!

 **WARNING**: This software is built with small teams in mind: it is not tested for larger groups.

-**WARNING**: This software is built with maximum usability in mind, not with security: all passwords and access restrictions are disabled by default.

 **NOTE**: This software is known to run correctly on the following operating systems:
 - [x] Ubuntu 20.04 LTS (64 bit)